HunterBell512/password-generator-2023/README.md

 * Numbers
 * Special Characters ( * $ @ # & etc. )

-# Get your safe and secure password today at: link-name
+# Get your safe and secure password today at: https://hunterbell512.github.io/password-generator-2023/

 If you are still on the fence about it, have a sneak peek down below before you try!